ufosky-cpp/CMakeCooking/APPLY.md

 To fix this, we use the `REQUIRES` argument in the recipe for `Carrot`.
 This does two things.
 The first is that it ensures that `Durian` is executed before `Carrot`.
 The second is that any recipe for `Durian` inside of `Carrot` is *ignored*.
 Logically, we are indicating that `Durian` is provided by us and `Carrot` should not provide it itself.

 In this way, we can build arbitrary acyclic graphs of dependencies with recipes with maximal flexibility in terms of how we provide each ingredient.

+### Developing many ingredients locally

+If an ingredient specifies `SOURCE_DIR` with a path to a directory on the local file-system, then the source code will be copied over once to a project-specific location by `cooking.sh`.
+This means that if the source code of the ingredient changes, these changes will *not* be incorporated into the project during re-compilation.

+To support work-flows in which many projects are worked-on simultaneously, the `LOCAL_REBUILD` and `LOCAL_RECONFIGURE` options are available.

+Suppose there is a project in `~/src/support_library` and a project `~/src/my_app`.

+In `~/src/my_app/recipe/dev.cmake` we have

+    cooking_ingredient (SupportLibrary
+      LOCAL_RECONFIGURE
+      EXTERNAL_PROJECT_ARGS
+        SOURCE_DIR ${HOME}/src/support_library)

+Since we have specified `LOCAL_RECONFIGURE`, every time we re-run `cooking.sh` for `my_app` it will cause `SupportLibrary` to be re-configured, re-built, and re-installed locally.
+That is, any changes in `~/src/support_library` will be reflected automatically.

+The same would have been true if we had replaced `LOCAL_RECONFIGURE` with `LOCAL_REBUILD`, except that `SupportLibrary` would always be re-built instead of always being re-configured.

+*Note*: An ingredient marked with `LOCAL_REBUILD` does not get rebuilt when the build-tool (like `ninja` or `make`) is invoked; only when `cooking.sh` is re-run.

 ## Preliminary guidelines